 NSAIDs.
 NSAIDs (non-steroidal anti-inflammatory drugs) are a class of drugs formulated to aid with pain and inflammation in the body.
 They are usually very effective in the short-term management of pain but can cause side effects like vomiting and bloody diarrhea.

 Galliprant.
 Galliprant is a prescription medication that is given to dogs for pain and inflammation caused by osteoarthritis or degenerative joint disease.
 The drug is effective for both long and short-term management of arthritic pain.

 Meloxicam.
 Some dogs respond better to Meloxicam than other NSAIDs.
 After assessing your dog, the vet will decide which medication is most suitable.
 Avoid relying on over-the-counter meds as the sole treatment plan for your dog’s arthritis.

 Exercise and nutrition can go a long way when it comes to arthritis in dogs treatment and management.

 Nutritional Diet.
-Feeding your dog with a high-quality, nutritious diet can help manage arthritis progression.
+Feeding your dog a high-quality, nutritious diet can help manage arthritis progression.
 Your vet should be able to recommend a high-quality diet, some of which even have added ingredients to help support joint health.

 Proper Exercise.
 Physical exercise benefits dogs with arthritis by reducing joint stiffness and improving mobility.
 It also helps overweight dogs achieve healthy body weight.
 Physical exercise for arthritic dogs shouldn’t be very intense to prevent further degeneration of the joints.